Wole-001/clo835_fall2022_assignment1/README.md

 #SSH into the EC2 instance and change directory (cd /tmp)

   - ssh -i week5 XX.XX.XX.XX
+  -

+#Change Directory into the tmp
+ - cd /tmp

 #Change Permission to run the script